Last Updated: December 13, 2024

 Best Practice

 Auto Schedule every type of task in Microsoft Project.
-Manually Schedule temporarily if needed, but manually scheduled mode should never be associated with a project plan presented in a proposal or project update.
+Manually Schedule temporarily if needed, but manually scheduled mode should never be associated with a project plan presented in a project proposal, report, or update.

 To turn your milestones into Auto Scheduled, select all milestones, then select the Task tab on the ribbon and then the Auto Schedule command in the Tasks group.

-Then, enter each milestone's finish date in the Constraint Date field.
-Each milestone will be scheduled accordingly; you can see those milestones in the window's taskbar pane.
+Then, enter the finish date for each milestone in the Constraint Date field.
+The milestones will be scheduled accordingly; you can see them in the window's taskbar pane.

 You used the Clarify Objectives Workbook to define and turn objectives into SMART+A Objectives.
 However, clarifying objectives could be done in the tasks Notes field in Microsoft Project.